jmlivingston/react-components-library/README.md

 This project tries to stay flat as possible, but can be easily changed or extended.
 All source code is under src.
 All component related files, including styling, tests, and stories are contained under src/components within a component folder.
 Storybook configuration is in .storybook by convention and is built under storybook-static.
 Build is generated under dist.

+> Settings - .storybook

 ---

+## Build

+Build uses [Rollup](https://rollupjs.org) to generate indepdendent component bundles based on the folder structure under src.
+Here are a few features:

+- All documentation, mock, styles, tests, and stories are filtered out.
+- An index is also created for components where they are the only component in the directory.
+For example: BlueButton/BlueButton becomes BlueButton/index.js in dist.
+- The dist package.json is created in rollup.config.js
+- The README_PACKAGE.md is copied over to dist as README.md.

+> Settings - rollup.config.js, README_PACKAGE.md

+---

 ## Lint

-These are based on create-react-app with a few extras in package.json under eslintConfig.
+These are based on create-react-app's linting rules, whith a few minor tweaks.
 Husky and lint-staged is used to prevent commits when any lint rules or errors are broken.

+> Settings - package.json (eslintConfig, lint-staged, and husky)

 ---